 The sighting data will be recorded by the SS who is on the opposite side from where the sighting is detected.
-The other SS shall provide or check the basic data on declination angle, species, group size and weight.
+The other SS shall provide or check the basic data on declination angle, species, group size and weight; the spotters on the same side will provide their personal independent estimate of the school size and possibly the weight and those data shall be both recorded on the sighting form.
 When circling over the school, the SS on the side closer to the sea will be in charge of taking photos.